marberi/100days/README.md

 autoencoder, in addition to the original input.
 In my particular application this might make sense, since the encoded features might not capture all of the features which I care about.

+# Day 60 [2019-03-19]
+Read through: [Densenet paper](https://arxiv.org/pdf/1608.06993.pdf).
+Their results seems significantly better than Resnet, especially when considering the number of parameter.